narenkram/steadfast-monorepo/readme.md

 2. **steadfast-stoic-api**: The backend API server.
 3. **steadfast-dhan-websocket**: The WebSocket service(Not Implemented yet).

+## Get your API Key from DhanHQ and replace API Key in steadfast-stoic-api/.env and in market-feed-socket.py

 To run the frontend application, navigate to the steadfast-stoic-app directory and use the following commands:

 ```bash